-Use Technology to turn your passion for social causes into a career with an online Social Work Degree Program
+Use Technology to turn your love for social causes into a career with an online Social Work Degree Program

 Have you always dreamed of a career helping people?
 Are you a kind, compassionate individual with great interpersonal and problem solving skills?
-Are you passionate about social causes like child abuse and mental health?
+Do you have a strong interest in social causes like child abuse and mental health?
 A career in Social Work may just be the right choice for you.
 Pursuing a career in Social Work is easier than ever with an online Human Services degree.

 read more . .